DataPrajna/website/content/project/deep-learning.md

 I know you are super excited to test your data to get a model, but before that how about you get stuffs ready to have a smooth model creation process.
 Things You need are:

 - Basic knowledge on Statistics
-- Coding  experience in scripting language like python, r
+- Coding  experience in scripting language like Python, R (here I used Python)
 - Object oriented programming